merlinmann/wisdom/wisdom.md

 ## About the Author

 [**Merlin Mann**](http://hotdogsladies.omg.lol "Merlin's current place for places") is a podcaster and retired project manager who lives in San Francisco.
-He has a [Twitter](https://twitter.com/hotdogsladies "Merlin's Twitter") and [this bearded dragon](https://twitter.com/bandomanndo "Bando is a very good boy").
+He has [a bearded dragon](https://twitter.com/bandomanndo "Bando is a very good boy") and [other things](http://unwilling.horse "Merlin's Other Things").

 ![Your Author (detail)](/i/MANN-angry-2500.jpg "Your Author")